If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 These are not two options for the same job, so the reasoning follows the role each medication plays.

-A clinician would choose escitalopram for the ongoing, daily treatment of an anxiety disorder.
-It is the foundation, the medication meant to be taken every day over the long term.
+A clinician would choose escitalopram for the ongoing, daily treatment of an anxiety disorder, including generalized anxiety disorder and panic disorder.
+It is the medication meant to be taken every day over the long term, and it is well tolerated for many people.
+The trade-off is that it takes weeks to work and side effects often show up first.

 The bottom line

 Escitalopram and alprazolam are not interchangeable.
-Escitalopram is the long-term treatment, and alprazolam is a short-term tool.
-Many people are prescribed the SSRI as the foundation, with a benzodiazepine playing a narrower role if it is used at all.
+Escitalopram is the long-term treatment, the daily foundation for an anxiety disorder.
+Alprazolam is a fast-acting, short-term tool with real dependence risk.
+Many people are prescribed the SSRI as the foundation, with a benzodiazepine playing a narrower role if it is used at all, sometimes only to bridge the early weeks.
 The right approach is decided with a prescriber.

 Sources